Surfing and the Olympics

 This prior direction appears to have changed, with the inclusion of BMX, and putting Surfing on the list of 12 sports considered for the 2020 Olympic Games.

 Surfers are a strong and positive influence on young people around the world.
-They are a very relevant part of our youth culture and serve as inspirational figures, naturally representing Olympic values.
+They are a very relevant part of our youth’s culture and serve as inspirational figures, naturally representing Olympic values.

-The IOC invited the ISA to the London 2012 Summer Olympic Games, where the ISA researched how Surfing and SUP could be integrated into the Games from a venue point of view.
-Surfing wave parks created for the Games would remain in the host city, and continue to provide further opportunities for the integration of diverse socioeconomic, ethnic, religious, and age groups long after the Games have moved on.
-This is what Surfing has already done on ocean shores around the world.
-Places with surfing wave parks will become part of a new, better world.
-Everything will change radically when Surfing becomes a reality, regardless of where the surfers live, by the coast or away from it.
+The wave parks created for the Games would remain in the host city, and continue to provide further opportunities for the integration of diverse socioeconomic, ethnic, religious, and age groups long after the Games have moved on.
+This is what surfing has already done on ocean shores around the world.
+Places with wave parks will become part of a new, better world.
+Everything will change radically when surfing becomes a reality, regardless of where the surfers live, by the coast or away from it.

-Governments that fund the building of sport centers, stadiums, courts, and swimming pools will realize that surfing wave parks are also good ways to provide a better future for their citizens.
-When wave parks are integrated into the recreational facilities of most cities (as tennis courts, tracks and soccer fields are now), Surfing will no longer be an “elite” sport reserved only for people who live near the beach or have the ability to travel to exotic places.
-Like Football and Tennis, Surfing will be embraced by a larger number of individuals, who will be physically and psychologically healthier thanks to Surfing.
+Governments that fund the building of sport centers, stadiums, courts, and swimming pools will realize that wave parks are also good ways to provide a better future for their citizens.
+When wave parks are integrated into the recreational facilities of most cities (as tennis courts, tracks and soccer fields are now), surfing will no longer be an “elite” sport reserved only for people who live near the beach or have the ability to travel to exotic places.
+Like football and tennis, surfing will be embraced by a larger number of individuals, who will be physically and psychologically healthier thanks to surfing.